beliveau-lab/TigerFISH/docs/source/cli.rst

 **bin_thresh**: *Integer*.
 The provided threshold to note that aggregate thermodynamic binding sites are above this value on any given bin.

+**chromomap_option**: *Integer, 0 or 1*.
+If flagged as 1, chromoMap will be activated to generate a visualization of target repeat regions.

 **config.yml parameters**